Naharul98/Stock-Market-Crash-Recovery-Analysis/README.md

 The following are compared with each other during period of a market crash:
 * Index -> Raw price performance of all stocks which make up FTSE 100
-* Sector -> This represents overall raw price performance of stocks in a particular industry (e.g: tech, financial services etc) within the FTSE 100
+* Sector -> This represents overall raw price performance of a particular industry (e.g: tech, financial services etc) within the FTSE 100
 * Individual stock -> Raw price performance of the individual stock within the sector

 Market crash in a particular historical period is visualized for the above to visually identify which stocks outperform the index during aftermath of a crash.